 The oval device has a little nubbin that you fill with serum.
 This pale amber gel had a number of interesting ingredients which had some good science behind them.
 These included world class antioxidants including green tea and resveratrol and marine peptides, vitamin C to brighten the skin and glycosaminoglycans ( what a mouthful) for firmness.

-The Clarisonic instructions were very specific to follow the rim of the eye socket and not to use the device on the soft tissue right below the eye.
-As per directions I … Continue Reading… →
+The Clarisonic instructions were very specific to follow the rim of the eye socket and not to use the device on the … Continue Reading… →

 Apparently in addition to genetics, stress, age, salty foods, sunlight and skin type, allergies can also trigger dark under eye shadows.
 I had brought my dark circles under control with Triluma, a combo of Retin A, hydroquinone and a steroid to keep things calm.
 After three months of use, you could see a real change.
 However Triluma can only be used for three months at a time and then you need take a three month holiday before it can be used again.
 Its that strong.

 In the meantime, I made sure to use a 20SPF sunblock under my eyes and avoided pizza and chinese food– two high salt foods– that were big dark circle triggers for me.
 When my three month Triluma holiday was over, I didn’t need to use it … Continue Reading… →

 Looking at my facial imaging photos ( posted on Oct 8), I saw that that there were two dark patches under my eyes– also known as under eye shadows.
 It showed that this was not from indentation creating dark hollows, but true accumulations of sun damage and melanin.
 That’s the bad news.
 The good news?
 This is the job that Tri-luma was born to handle.